Stochastic Weighted Graphs: Flexible Model Specification and Simulation: Applications

 We first fix the edge density parameter $\theta_E$ at -2 and a value of $\alpha$ between 0 and 1.
 We then simulate one million size 10 networks following model (\ref{eq:twostars}) for each integer value of $\theta_{\text{ITS}}$ between -10 and 10 using the MH sampler.
 We calculate the mean edge density and the mean in-two-stars value from the million samples at each value of $\theta_{\text{ITS}}$.
 We repeat this procedure for $\alpha$ values of 0.10, 0.25, 0.50, 0.75, 0.90, and 1.
 The results are reported in Figure \ref{fig:simplots}.

-We see from Figure \ref{fig:simplots} that for $\alpha = 1$, there is a large jump in the value of the in-two-stars and edge density statistics at $\theta_{\text{ITS}} = 0$.
+We see from Figure \ref{fig:simplots} that for $\alpha = 1$, there is a large jump in the value of the in-two-stars and edge density statistics between $\theta_{\text{ITS}} = 0$ and $\theta_{\text{ITS}} = 1$.
 As $\alpha$ decreases, the relative magnitude of this jump decreases and the statistics' curves are relatively smooth over changes in $\theta_{\text{ITS}}$.
 When $\alpha$ is too small ($\leq 0.50$), the in-two-stars statistic value approaches one and the edge density only changes slightly across values of $\theta_{\text{ITS}}$.
 The jump phenomenon was also witnessed for binary networks in the two-stars model in \citet{Snijders:2006}, where it was observed that this model specification was most prone to degeneracy issues.
-As a consequence, one may expect the empirical distribution of the in-two-stars and edge-density statistics at $\theta_{\text{ITS}} = 0$ to be bimodal at large values of $\alpha$.
-We show the empirical distribution for both of the statistics for $\alpha$ values of 0.50, 0.75, and 1.00 at the value of $\theta_{\text{ITS}} = 0$, where the change in the network density was the greatest, in Figure \ref{fig:alpha1}.
-Figure \ref{fig:alpha1} suggests that these distributions are \emph{not} bimodal for each value of $\alpha$ between 0 and 1.
-We also evaluated these distributions for all other values of $\theta_{\text{ITS}}$ and found similar results.
-These findings suggest that the weighted in-two-stars does not maintain the same degeneracy issues as its binary counterpart.
+As a consequence, one may expect the empirical distribution of the in-two-stars and edge-density statistics in the neighborhood of $\theta_{\text{ITS}} = 0$ and $\theta_{\text{ITS}} = 1$ to be bimodal at large values of $\alpha$.